RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions

 \begin{enumerate} \item \textbf{Foil Panel}: This is the pivotal panel of \radarnew.
 This panel allows users to specify foils; it provides the user with the ability to (1) add/delete actions from the foil, (2) change the ordering of the actions present in the foil and (3) choose from options when the foil cannot result in a feasible plan (such as asking for explanations or refined plan suggestions).
 These options in the panel will be our primary focus in the upcoming sections.

 \item \textbf{Foil through Speech}: \begin{itemize} \item \textbf{Speech Panel:} Instead of choosing actions from a drop-down list in the Foil panel, this panel facilitates users to specify foils using natural language.
-For example, a user can say, ``Why contact media firechief and why not contact media transportchief?'' to replace the { CONTACT\_MEDIA\_FIRECHIEF} action in the suggested plan with the expected action of { CONTACT\_MEDIA\_TRANSPORTCHIEF}.
+For now, we expect the user to say sentences of the form, ``Why contact media firechief and why not contact media transportchief?'' to replace the { CONTACT\_MEDIA\_FIRECHIEF} action in the suggested plan with the expected action of { CONTACT\_MEDIA\_TRANSPORTCHIEF}.
+We have used existing speech-to-text technologies \cite{GoogleSTT} to facilitate such an interaction.

 \item \textbf{Action Transcript Panel:} Once the user specifies the foil using natural language, this panel displays the transcript of their speech; it seeks confirmation before replacing the present plan with the specified foil.
 This is mostly done to ensure that the inaccuracies in speech recognition technology do not result in the addition of unidentifiable actions.
 For now, we assume that complete action names are specified when this modality is used and believe that accurate parsing of a user's unrestricted language to foils will be an interesting and helpful future work. \end{itemize}